centrahq/api-documentation/user/pages/03.guides/03.wms-integration/docs.md

 ### Fetching returns

-To get detailed information on existing returns, you can fetch returns for specific orders or shipments.
+To get detailed information on existing returns, you can fetch returns for specific orders or shipments, or all of them.

 More information: [Order API - Get returns](https://docs.centra.com/reference/stable/order-api/get-returns)